 The budgetary year-end close process accounts for the year-end revenues and expenditures as well as the resulting ending reserves and fund balances for each budgeted fund.
 The funds are reconciled to the budgetary fund balances in the Comprehensive Annual Financial Report (CAFR).
-Because the FY 2019/20 CAFR has not yet been finalized, staff has reconciled to preliminary CAFR statements.
-Any necessary budgetary adjustments based on the final audited CAFR will be brought forward once the CAFR is approved.
+In this report, funds were reconciled to preliminary CAFR statements, and any necessary budgetary adjustments based on the final audited CAFR will be brought forward after the CAFR is approved.